Table of Contents:

 Three easy key anti-inflammatory herbs to have on hand: black pepper, cayenne pepper, and cinnamon which you can sprinkle on top of almost anything.

 Adding turmeric, ginger, garlic, spirulina, rosemary, sage, cinnamon or cloves to dishes will also boost a dish’s anti-inflammatory power.

-One fun trick I use when I’m stuck is plugging in a few ingredients I have handy into a Google Search, and then seeing what recipes pop up.
+- Plug in a few ingredients you have handy into a Google Search, then see what recipes pop up.